-Contact your department internship coordinator of department chair to inquire about eligibility requirements as they may vary by department.
-If your department does not have an internship program, contact the Office of Internships by phone: (760)750-7005 or email email@example.com to see if we can help.
+Contact your department Internship Coordinator or Department Chair to inquire about eligibility requirements as they may vary by department.
+If your department does not have an internship program, contact the Office of Internships by phone: (760)750-7005 or email firstname.lastname@example.org for further assistance

 Generally, an internship that spans one semester is taken for 3 credits, but it’s possible to earn fewer or more credits, depending on the area of study.
 Talk to your faculty supervisor about specific department guidelines on how many credits you can earn.